 An additional \$10.0 million of cash ("Cash Earnout") will be paid to employees of Apollo that joined Astra, subject to certain performance-based milestones, as amended.
 The Cash Earnout is accounted for as compensation expense over the requisite service period in the post-acquisition period as the payment is subject to the employees continued employment with the Company and is payable after the achievement of each performance-based milestones.
-The Company assessed the probability of success of each performance-based milestone and determined that the Company has achieved certain performance-based milestones will be met.
+The Company assessed the probability of success of each performance-based milestones and determined that the Company has achieved certain performance-based milestones and it is probable that certain remaining performance-based milestones will be met.
 The Company recognized \$5.8 million in compensation cost which was included in research and development expense in its Consolidated Statement of Operations for the year ended December 31, 2021.
 The Company also recorded \$3.9 million within accrued expenses and other current liabilities in its Consolidated Balance Sheet as of December 31, 2021.